CornucopiaRG/Rogas/README.md

 ## Introduction
-Rogas not only can provides a high-level declarative query language to formulate analysis queries, but also can unify different graph algorithms within the relational environment for query processing.
+Rogas (Relational-Oriented Graph Analytic System) not only can provides a high-level declarative query language to formulate analysis queries, but also can unify different graph algorithms within the relational environment for query processing.
 <br>